 A 24L x 18W x 24H inches cage is an ideal/excellent size that could be considered for the best experience.

 Depending on the brand/quality, a cage could cost between $100 and $150.

 Invest in quality perches to support climbing, cleaning the beak, standing, and other healthy and fun activities that birds are known to participate in.

-Depending on the build material, quality, size/shape of the perches, a budget of about on average $20 should be sufficient.
+Depending on the build material, quality, and size/shape of the perches, a budget of about an average $20 should be sufficient.

 Several cage designs come with food and water bowls.
 However, you may decide to settle for better bowls (improved construction quality).